livingdocsIO/documentation/reference-docs/common-designs/component_config.md

 </div>
 ```

+**service**

+`service` handle defines which server-side plugin is used to render a `doc-include` (via `includesApi.registerService()`).

+**defaultParams**

+`defaultParams` Are passed to the server-side plugin and can be used to render the include based on the data passed.
-`defaultParams`: set of default parameters that are sent to the server-side plugin.
-Usually you will implement an editor plugin that allows users to change the default parameters in the editor.
+Usually you will implement an editor-side plugin that allows users to change the `defaultParams` in the editor.

-`config`: configuration parameters that are sent to the editor plugin to customize the user interface.
+**config**

+`config` parameters are passed to the editor-side plugin and can be used to render the UI based on the data passed.
+For example you could let the user choose between `minCount` and `maxCount` of rendered articles in a list.